arturgomes/circus2csp/README.md

 We also are able to have tailored Memory and Memorise actions within a CSP process with respect only to the types used within the scope of that process.

-##
-New version 0.6 - September 2017

-Now every variable in the AST has a third field, its type.
-The translator will be in charge of filling all those fields with the respective type of the variable.
-Moreover, now we have a correct implementation of the multiple bindings since the Circus specification.
-What it was doing before was to translate into CSP with the definitions being made directly into the CSP text.
-Now it comes from the AST and the mapping functions.